tboneATL/covid-19-response/README.md

 ![image](https://user-images.githubusercontent.com/28732130/77839446-cda6ca00-714a-11ea-9460-1a4e14842591.png)

+### ATL MAKERS:
-**ATL MAKERS:** if you have a printer and want to help, please let me know.
-PETG is the preferred plastic because it can be sterilized easier (I've heard/read), but PLA could work too (I've heard/read).
+if you have a 3D printer and want to help, please read on.

+PETG is the preferred plastic if you have it because it can be sterilized easier (I've heard/read), but PLA can work too (I've heard/read).
 Microcenter in Marietta has rolls of PETG for around $21.
-I believe they're still open, but not sure.
+I believe they're still open during this shelter in place period, but not sure.

+One of the goals here is to find a way to produce as many of these as possible while using readily available materials and tools.
+3d priinting works, but is a slow process.
+I am looking at ways to produce more using CNC Routers and /or Lasers from flat sheet.
+Tha could significantly speed up the process.

+The first model I saw was the Prusa design:  https://help.prusa3d.com/en/category/protective-shields_899  It's a great design but it has a long print time, due to the amount of plastic it requires.
+Also, it requires an elastic band be added.

+I then found out about the Verkstan (aka Swedish) design.
+It is a bit thinner, meaning less print time and is pressure fit for most people.
+If needed, elastic can be added.
+The source for these is here: https://3dverkstan.se/protective-visor/protective-visor-versions/  but I've copied the STL's to make it easier to share and sort through some of the noise.  (see code section)

 Also, check out this website www.atlantabeatscovid.com, supported by the Marietta Maker Station and Decatur Makers.
 They have a volunteer registration page and are trying to coordinate a larger effort.
 I have reached out but will continue on my current path until they contact me and I can figure out which way to go...in the meantime, I want to keep making as many shields as possible

-**ATL-AREA MEDICAL PROFESSIONALS:** We've been looking for takers for the shields and have found a couple of outlets.
-My friend Edgar Aceves work in Trauma at Grady.
-My friend Sheri Chernetsky Tejedor works at the CDC/Emory and they are sharing face shields.
+### ATL-AREA MEDICAL PROFESSIONALS:
+We are connected with some local ER nurses and delivered our first batch of nearly 40 shields on Mar 29.
+They are in short supply and were grateful to have them.
+I attached this [note](Documents/Important-info-for-face-shields.md) to them

 If you work in industry or know someone else that needs face shields, please chime in.